Trump and Hegseth's Major Announcement Did Not Disappoint

 "I will be seeking quite a lot of damages," he said.

 Americans should thank their lucky stars that we have robust First and Second Amendment protections, something U.K. citizens like Richelieu-Booth do not enjoy.
-But that doesn't mean we're immune from such Orwellian laws.
+But that doesn't mean we're immune to such Orwellian laws.
 During protests in the U.K. last year, police warned they would work to extradite Americans for offensive social media posts, and the nation's Online Safety Bill (OSB) could pose threats to Americans' free speech online.

 Editor’s Note: Do you enjoy Townhall’s conservative reporting that takes on the radical left and woke media?
 Support our work so that we can continue to bring you the truth.